-At this price-point, you should not expect to be able to work with the top legal marketing agencies.
-Rather, you’ll likely be looking at working with a freelancer or low-cost turnkey solution.
+At this price point, you should not expect to be able to work with the top legal marketing agencies.
+Rather, you’ll likely be looking at working with a freelancer or a low-cost turnkey solution.

 I want my website to make my firm look great and maybe even generate new leads every now and then.

-At this price-point, reputable legal marketing agencies will likely have an offering to meet your needs.
+At this price point, the best legal marketing agencies will likely have an offering to meet your needs.

 I want my website to blow people away.
 I want it to be superior to those of my top competitors.
 I want it to generate significant new cases for my firm.

-The price you pay for you law firm’s website should be determined by your expectations for your website.
+The price you pay for your law firm’s website should be determined by your expectations for your website.

 There are few truths in life as reliable as you get what you pay for.
 A reputable law firm website agency will work with you to land on a price that is fair and is based on your goals and the specific requirements for your website.